Manuel0104/qlora_finetunning_Llama2_7Bchat_spanishdataset/README.md

 # qlora_finetunning_Llama2_7Bchat_spanishdataset

-This repository contains the code to finetune Llama2_7B_chat using a spanish dataset.
-The aim of this project is to finetune the model using an alpaca spanish dataset to be able to answer question in spanish.
+This repository contains the code to finetune Llama2_7B_chat using a Spanish dataset.
+The aim of this project is to finetune the model using an alpaca Spanish dataset to be able to answer questions in Spanish.

 ## Issues